Andrew Western: Parliament

 Western had twice sought election to Parliament before being elected, being the Labour candidate in Altrincham and Sale West at the 2017 and 2019 general elections.
 On both occasions, he retained the party's second place, but was defeated by incumbent MP Sir Graham Brady.
 The previously safe Conservative seat, had, however, become marginal.
 In 2019, he and Brady both lost ground to the Liberal Democrats and Greens.

 On 26 June 2022, Western was selected to contest Stretford and Urmston after the upcoming retirement of incumbent Labour MP Kate Green at the next general election; Green resigned in November 2022, triggering a by-election, at which Western was the successful Labour candidate.
 He won the by-election with 69.6% of the vote.

 In the Labour reshuffle of September 2023, Western was promoted to the Opposition Whip's Office.
 Following the 2024 General Election Western was appointed Parliamentary Under Secretary of State at the Department for Work and Pensions as the Minister for Transformation.
 In the 2024 general election Western retained his seat.
+On 21 July 2026, he was appointed Minister of State for Employment under Andy Burnham.